 Learn more about preventing injuries during the pandemic.

 - Canadian Paediatric Society: Preventing home injuries in the time of COVID-19

-The information provided above has been adapted from the BC Centre for Disease Control: Testing Information page, BC Centre for Disease Control: Rashes and inflammatory reactions age, BC Centre for Disease Control: Babies page, BC Women's Hospital, COVID-19 Information for Patients (Common Questions) page, BC Centre for Disease Control: K-12 Schools and COVID-19 and the BC Centre for Disease Control: COVID-19 Testing for Children and Youth page accessed August, 2021.
+The information provided above has been adapted from the BC Centre for Disease Control: Testing Information page, BC Centre for Disease Control: Rashes and inflammatory reactions age, BC Centre for Disease Control: Babies page, BC Women's Hospital, COVID-19 Information for Patients (Common Questions) page, BC Centre for Disease Control: K-12 Schools and COVID-19 and the BC Centre for Disease Control: Types of tests page accessed August, 2021.